dawn-boy/obsidian-notes/Tech/WebDev/javascript.md

 	i++;
 }

-// The Almight for of loop (this is seriously great) for(let tempVar of iterable){
+// The Almighty for of loop (this is seriously great) for(let tempVar of iterable){
 	statements;
 }